-The syllabus is assessed by two written papers.
+The syllabus is assessed by two written papers and a coursework component which is not yet in place.
 The subject grades will be reported on a five-point scale of A to E.

 Paper 1 Multiple-Choice Marks 40

 Time 1 Hour Weighting 30%